diansteve/portfolio-2/content/portfolio/default-effect-study.md

 * Our study: can transparent justifications for defaults impact renewable energy adoption?

 #### What I did:
-* Review literature on behavioral nudging and the default effect
+* Reviewed literature on behavioral nudging and the default effect
-* Create experimental design to test hypothesis correctly
+* Created experimental design to test hypothesis correctly
-* Power analysis to determine subjects needed
+* Conducted power analysis to determine subjects needed
 * Developed pre-screen and survey tools to test hypothesis
 * Submitted IRB proposal and revised until accepted
 * Administered survey online to subject pool